AleksandarSarbajic/react-quiz/README.md

 <img src="https://img.shields.io/badge/react-v18.2.0-blue?logo=react"/>
 </div>

-React Quiz is a simple quiz about React it, with 15 different questions to test your React knowledge about it.
-When u finish the quiz u get your points and set a personal record.
+<p align="center">React Quiz is a simple quiz about React it, with 15 different questions to test your React knowledge about it.
+When u finish the quiz u get your points and set a personal record.</p>

 <div align="center" style="{display: flex;}">